Microsoft Band: the verdict is in

 Working wearable, room for improvement

-Being a very unfit kind of guy I decided it was time to perhaps take a look at getting myself that bit microsoft_bandthinner.
+Being a very unfit kind of guy I decided it was time to perhaps take a look at getting myself that bit thinner.
 I decided to try the new Microsoft Band activity tracker and see what it had to offer, it being one of the new kids on the block.
 The Microsoft band is actually about more than just fitness.

 When it came to unboxing and setting it up, there were a few surprises.
 Firstly, the fact that it doesn’t interface with your PC, at all.